10 Marqeta SQL Interview Questions (Updated 2025)

 Using a join in SQL, you can retrieve data from multiple tables and merge the results into a single table.

 In SQL, there are four distinct types of JOINs.
-To demonstrate each kind, Imagine you had two database tables: an table that contains data on Google Ads keywords and their bid amounts, and a table with information on product sales and the Google Ads keywords that drove those sales.
+To demonstrate each kind, Imagine you had two database tables: an Advertising_Campaigns table that contains data on Google Ads keywords and their bid amounts, and a Sales table with information on product sales and the Google Ads keywords that drove those sales.

 Marqeta SQL Interview Tips